 Article contributed by Ilan Weiser, Ellenoff Grossman & Schole LLP

-Ilan Weiser is an Associate in the Labor & Employment practice group at Ellenoff Grossman & Schole LLP in New York City.
+Ilan Weiser is a Partner in the Labor & Employment practice group at Ellenoff Grossman & Schole LLP in New York City.
 Mr. Weiser exclusively represents businesses of all sizes and sectors on how best to comply with the federal, state and local labor laws that govern their operations.
 Mr. Weiser’s principal area of expertise is employment law litigation and has vigorously defended hundreds of his clients in federal and state court and before various governmental agencies against claims of employment discrimination and unfair pay practices.
 Mr. Weiser has particularly in-depth knowledge of wage and hour law and regularly defends and counsels his clients in class and collective lawsuits concerning claims for unpaid wages.
-Mr. Weiser is also the Chair of the Labor & Employment Subcommittee of the New York City Bar Association Hospitality Committee.
-He can be reached by phone at 212-370-1300 or by email at email@example.com
+Ilan Weiser can be reached at email@example.com or via phone at 212-370-1300.